rocon/espo/README.md

 2. *far*

 The preposition *de* is overloaded in meaning in Esperanto.
-To express the agent of an action (commonly expressed as 'by'in English) the preposition *far* should be used.
-Example: *far* ().
+To express the agent of something (commonly expressed as 'by'in English) the preposition *far* should be used.
+Example: *la libro far la aŭtoro* (the book by the author).

 3. *separator·hyphen*